-This field allows you to enable or disable the S.M.A.R.T.
-(Self-Monitoring, Analysis and Reporting Technology) system that utilizes internal hard-disk drive monitoring technology.
-This parameter is normally disabled because the resources used in the SMART monitoring feature may decrease the system performance.
+This field allows you to Enable or Disable the S.M.A.R.T.
+(Self-Monitoring, Analysis and Reporting Technology) system that utilizes the internal hard disk drive monitoring technology.
+This parameter is normally set as Disabled because the resources used in the SMART monitoring feature may decrease the system performance.